Jewelry Retailer

 Research Goals

-This research follows a completed card sort and tree test study that gathered insights on the organization of the retailer's product offerings and website structure.
-This usability test expanded upon previous learnings and had the goals of:
+This research built on a completed card sort and tree test study that gathered insights into the organization of the retailer's product offerings and website structure.
+This usability test expanded on previous findings and aimed to:

 Assessing perceptions of online jewelry customers regarding the shopping experience